import numpy as np

 """

-Find the smallest number of masks which cover a specified proportion of the total cover area.
+Find the smallest number of masks which cover a specified proportion of the total space-time area.

 """